jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 If you used React before you might know this one, in Vue 2.x we could not create a template with 2 elements at the same root and the reason for that is Vue instance that represents any Vue component needs to be bound into a single DOM element.

-Now with Vue 3 you don't have to worry about that
+Now with Vue 3 you don't have to worry about that:

 ```html
 <!-- Before -->